 - You will always be able to contemplate life and its deepest meanings.

-- You will always be afforded with the choice to appreciate its beauty.
+- You will always have the choice to appreciate its beauty.

 No other mortal can ever take these two things from you.
 In sickness and in health, in poverty and wealth, in good times and in bad, they will always be yours.
 So exercise these powers and take solace in their presence.

 Being offended by other people’s actions and words is a choice.
 But so is being content.
 Choose the latter and you will live, in any sense of the word, a long life.

 On The Shortness Of Life is a brilliant book.
 It’s only 20-ish pages long, but one of the most powerful written works I’ve ever held in my hands.
 It’s available for free online, but I highly recommend you get the Penguin Great Ideas Edition to mark, note, keep and remind yourself that…

 We are not given a short life but we make it short, and we are not ill-supplied but wasteful of it.